bcronje/docs/docs/management/exit-nodes.md

 7. Check that the iptables `pkts` and `bytes` counters are incrementing, if they're not then the iptables configuration may be incorrect or the routing table on the client may not be correct.
 8. Try running Enclave as a foreground process with high log verbosity enabled `sudo enclave run -v 5` to inspect traffic flows on the client and exit node.
-9. If you're still unable to configure the exit node as expected, you can ask for help on [Slack](https://enclave.io/slack) or [our community forums](https://community.enclave.io/).

 ---